swipswaps/ansible-role-letsencrypt-3/README.md

 - name: Setup letsencrypt
   import_role:
     name:
+      # Most webservers fail to start the webserver if there are no certs installed yet.
       - tag1-letsencrypt
-      # The letsencrypt role should be ran before intalling and starting a webserver
-      # geerlingguy.apache will fail to start the webserver if there are no certs installed yet.
+      # Now that there are certs and keys, the webserver can be brought up
       - some_webserver_role
 ```